bcbio/bcbio-nextgen/docs/contents/configuration.rst

   cellular barcodes.
 Requires a set of known barcodes to be passed with the ``cellular_barcodes`` option.
 Defaults to 1.
 Set to 0 to turn off error correction.
+- ``sample_barcodes`` A text file with one barcode per line of expected sample barcodes.

 smallRNA sequencing
 ===================